Am I eligible for help?

 Rochdale OL16 1XU

-- Your MP - Local MPs and MEPs (opens in new window) or
+- Your MP - Local MPs and MEPs on the Ropchdale Council website or

-- the Local Government and Social Care Ombudsman (LGO) (opens in new window)
+- The Local Government and Social Care Ombudsman (LGO) website

 All complaints are recorded so that we can use the information to make sure we are learning lessons and improving services.
 We want to hear your views and for you to be confident in sharing them.
 The nature and content of your complaint will be dealt with in strict confidence and will not be disclosed to anyone who does not need to know.